{user_name}

 3. The website from which the user reached the accessed page (referrer)

-5. The duration of the stay on the page
+5. The time spent on the page

-6. The frequency of accessing the page
+6. The frequency of visits to the page

 2. Legal basis for the processing of personal data